Chaining IAM Roles With AWS Profile¶

 aws ecr get-login-password --region $AWS_REGION | docker login --username AWS --password-stdin $ECR_URL

-# one-off: create a new ECR repo
+# one-off task: create a new ECR repo

 aws ecr create-repository --repository-name spark --image-scanning-configuration scanOnPush=true